Current Trail Conditions

 - Lutsen Mountains Recreation Area Trailhead: Due to bridge construction, there will be no vehicle access to the SHT trailhead at Lutsen Mountains from May through mid-August.

 An interim parking lot will be the lower parking lot (47.659296, -90.712070).
 This is on the right (east) side of Ski Hill Road as you head uphill toward the Recreation Area.
 It is just past The Mountain Inn and across from Caribou Highlands Lodge.
 Parking here will add about 0.8 mile to your hike.
 Please do not park in any lot other than the lower parking lot.

 - Cascade River State Park: In 2018, one of two spurs from the wayside on Highway 61 will be closed for maintenance.
 You will still be able to access the cascades by using the open spur.
 This closure will not affect the main SHT.

 Snowmelt season is here.
-Expect both the Encampment River and Trout Creek to be roaring.
+Expect both the Encampment River and Trout Creek to be high!
 Other creeks and rivers may also be extremely high.